dhellmann/pymotw-3/source/collections/chainmap.rst

    :caption:
    :start-after: #end_pymotw_header

-This stacking behavior is what makes it convenient to use ``ChainMap`` instances as template or application contexts, since it is easy to add or update values in one iteration, then discard the changes for the next iteration.
+This stacking behavior is what makes it convenient to use ``ChainMap`` instances as template or application contexts.
+Specifically, it is easy to add or update values in one iteration, then discard the changes for the next iteration.

 .. {{{cog